-We will issue 36,250,000 shares of Class A common stock to the purchasers in this offering in exchange for \$854.1 million of net proceeds, based on the assumed initial public offering price of \$25.00, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We will issue 40,000,000 shares of Class A common stock to the purchasers in this offering in exchange for \$1,009.8 million of net proceeds.
 We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$12.1 million.
 All of such offering expenses will be paid for or otherwise borne by TWM LLC.

-After the completion of this offering, in order to facilitate the disposition of equity interests in TWM LLC held by certain of the Bank Stockholders, we intend to use the net proceeds from this offering to purchase 36,250,000 issued and outstanding LLC Interests from certain of the Bank Stockholders (and cancel the corresponding shares of common stock), at a purchase price per interest equal to the initial public offering price per share of Class A common stock, less the underwriting discounts and commissions payable thereon, collectively representing a 16.3% economic interest in TWM LLC.
+After the completion of this offering, in order to facilitate the disposition of equity interests in TWM LLC held by certain of the Bank Stockholders, we intend to use the net proceeds from this offering to purchase 40,000,000 issued and outstanding LLC Interests (or 46,000,000 if the underwriters exercise in full their option to purchase additional shares of Class A common stock) from certain of the Bank Stockholders (and cancel the corresponding shares of common stock), at a purchase price per interest equal to the initial public offering price per share of Class A common stock, less the underwriting discounts and commissions payable thereon, collectively representing a 18.0% economic interest in TWM LLC (or 20.7% if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
 See "Use of Proceeds."